pulaskii/AssignmentRepo355/README.md

 My groupmembers are:
+- Jo Vinson
+- Andrew Dickerson
-- XXXX
+- Ben Karp
-- XXXX
+- Arth Chavda
-- XXXX
+- Nasmir Pasic
-- XXXX
+- Owen Cosner

 ------------------ Fill in some information about your project under this ------------------